 At one time or another shoppers could find a jewelry shop run by Marvin Owens; Purcell’s Department Store; and, on the lower level, People’s Bank and Namon or Naaman Brammer.
 He opened his first meat shop, then after he moved his business to the Howard Building, Waitman Slaughter started selling hot dogs and then groceries.
-(He was the founder of Slaughters’ Supermarket).
+(He was the founder of Slaughters’ Supermarket on Rt.
+221).
 Luke Cox operated a ladies’ and men’s clothing store on the main floor and sold furniture in the basement.
 Here Lucille purchased the couch that still rests in her own basement.
-Several years later Vera Griffin re-covered its green tweed in brown vinyl.
-In the Nolen house on Thomas Farm Road, this couch would fold out into a bed for her children, Curtis and Kenneth.
+Several years later Vera Griffin re-covered its green tweed in brown vinyl, and in the Nolen house on Thomas Farm Road SE, this couch would fold out into a bed for her children, Curtis and Kenneth.

 The vacant lot was purchased by Marshall Conner, who built a fruit stand; when people starting complaining that it looked like a cattle shed, he just named it the Cattle Shed.
 Mr. Spangler and Mr. Elwanger were the next owners but did not put in a business.
 Then Wesley and Diana Wimmer purchased the property.
-After Wesley remodeled it, replacing the large overhead with the present-day sliding doors, they opened Wimmer Real Estate, Inc. in 1982.
+After Wesley remodeled it, replacing the large overhead doors with the present-day sliding ones, they opened Wimmer Real Estate, Inc. in 1982.
 After Mr. Wimmer’s death in 1997 the property was rented to Darlene Hylton, who operated Hylton Real Estate, Inc., until 2005.
+[There R. and M. Wells had the pleasure of meeting Judy Hylton thanks to the ad for land in the Floyd Press.
+Darlene was a pioneer as a female real estate agent.]
 At that time the property was rented to Dee’s Country Places until April 2011.
-Currently the property is owned by Diana Wimmer and rented to Thompson Real Estate.
+Currently it is owned by Diana Wimmer and rented to Thompson Real Estate.

 (2) Howard Building, adjacent to the hotel, perhaps erected around 1907–one of three contiguous buildings that still stand.
 A number of businesses have used it, the present one being Oddfellas Cantina (110 N. Locust St.).
 The first exterior door of this building led to the second floor and to Floyd Beauty Shop, owned by Ruth Howell.
-Once when work was slow at the factory, Lucille helped out there by washing hair and doing other tasks Later the Masonic Lodge occupied the upper level.
+Once when work was slow at the factory, Lucille helped out there by washing hair and doing other tasks.
+Later the Masonic Lodge occupied the upper level.
+[For a photo of the repurposed room 2015, see Chapter 40.]
 On the main level, one of the first businesses was Howard’s law office.
-A millinery operated by Clay Shelton was in this building.
+A millinery operated by Clay Shelton was located in this building.

-W. A. Compton then operated a grocery and dry-goods store and sold school books and supplies until 1939.
+W. A. Compton then operated a grocery and dry-goods store that also sold school books and supplies until 1939.
 Lucille remembers going to this building and purchasing her school books if you didn’t find them second-hand.
 The building was then occupied by Brammer Meat Market.

 This was a popular business, for Namon would kill his own beef and cut it for desirable packages.
-He sold steak in a bucket, called “Bucket Steak,” which wasn’t always available.
+He sold steak in a bucket, called “Bucket Steak,” an item that wasn’t always available.
 Sometimes his wife would ask Lucille for a ride home from the shop and she would tell her when the bucket steak was in and also the soup bone.
-Lucille’s husband, Edd, liked for her to cook the soup bone and let it make a broth to use over biscuits.
-The Brammerslived in the large white farmhouse across from the rock quarry on Shooting Creek Rd. (presently R. & S. Stone).
+Edd liked for her to cook the soup bone and let it make a broth to use over biscuits.
+The Brammers lived in the large white farmhouse across from the rock quarry on Shooting Creek Rd. (presently R. & S. Stone).
 After Namon retired, this building was purchased by the Masons and then became Moses Restaurant, July 2, 1955, operated by Mr. & Mrs. Roy Moses.
-It was well known as Moses Restaurant until the 1970’s, after which was an upholstery shop, Shortt’s Fittness Center, a bakery, an series of restaurants and then Oddfellas Cantina.
+It was well known until the 1970’s, after which was an upholstery shop, Shortt’s Fittness Center, a bakery, a series of restaurants and then Oddfellas Cantina.

-(3) Floyd Cafe (next in line, currently Bell Gallery at 112 N. Locust) was an important business,for this is where Lucille first saw her future husband, Edd.
+for this is where Lucille first saw her future husband.
 One day when she and Anna Allen went there for lunch from the factory, Edd was in there with Morris Nolen and Fred Turner.
 They knew Anna and the guys talked to her and as they left.
 Lucille ask her who that guy was.
 Even through it was some time later before they met up again, they had caught each other’s eye that first day.
 After the Café closed, Wesley Wimmer purchased the building and rented it to a few different businesses over the years.
 The first was a Fashion Boutique, then a paint store for a short time, and Rite Print Shoppe for several years with residential apartments on the upper level.

 (4) Mrs. Radcliffe Ladies’ Shop, first building on the right in the photograph below, where Lucille shopped occasionally for a dress.
 When the shop closed it became Thompson Drug Store and a small sandwich counter.
 It was re-named Floyd Pharmacy by its owner, C. W. Thompson.
 In later years it was divided into two businesses.
 On one side was a jewelry store, locally owned by Paul Webb, and upon his retirement the chain-owned Lemons Jewelry (now Back Porch Studio); the other part of the building was Nationwide Insurance, owned and operated by Jack Kitts.
 Edd and Lucille had their car insurance with Jack for many years.
 Currently Davis Nationwide Insurance.